Fighting machine (The War of the Worlds): Television series

-The serialized War of the Worlds (1988–1990) television series was established as a sequel to the 1953 film with many of the alien technology in the first season cued with visual references to the design of those in the aforementioned film.
+The serialized War of the Worlds (1988–1990) television series was established as a sequel to the 1953 film with much of the alien technology in the first season cued with visual references to the design of those in the aforementioned film.
 An older model of the 1953 film's craft is shown to have physical legs more similar to the novel version.

-War of the Worlds (2005 film)
+War of the Worlds

 There are several differences between the fighting machines as described in Wells' novel and those in Steven Spielberg's 2005 film, which come from an undisclosed alien world.
-In this version the tripods were long ago brought to Earth, having been buried underground sometime in its distant past.
-The aliens instead travel in capsules to their buried machines, which transport them underground.
+In this version the tripods were long ago brought to Earth, having been buried underground sometime in the past.
+The aliens instead travel in capsules to their buried machines, which transport them underground to the Tripods.
+The fighting machines in this movie also have the roles of the Martian handling machines with the fighting machines capturing humans and placing them into two containers where they are harvested one-by-one.
+Rather than burning humans, the fighting machines' weapons can disintegrate humans into ash leaving their clothing intact.
 In a published interview screenwriter David Koepp stated his belief that they were planted by these extraterrestrials as a part of some kind of alien "contingency plan" (said plan never being revealed to the audience).

+While the Tripods don't arrive to Earth in cylinders, before they emerge, the ground cracks and then rotates in a similar fashion to the cylinder's lid from the novel.